Padding for Pointe Shoes

-Try to use as little padding as possible as excessive padding will interfere with your ability to feel the floor and control the front of the shoe.
+- Try to use as little padding as possible as excessive padding will interfere with your ability to feel the floor and control the front of the shoe.

-The main reason why most dancers need padding is due to their toes clawing in the shoes.
-Rather than simply padding up the toes it is essential to strengthen the toes so that they can remain long in the pointe shoe.
-Please consult The Perfect Pointe Book or Advanced Foot Control For Dancers for specific exercises.
+- The main reason why most dancers need padding is due to their toes clawing in the shoes.
+Rather than simply padding up the toes, focus on specific strengthening, exercises, finding a great fit of shoe and careful training.

-Always make sure to remove all padding from shoes to breathe before storing them as the moisture in the toe pads can soften the glue in the pointe shoes (not to mention the smell!)
+- Always make sure to remove all padding from shoes to breathe before storing them as the moisture in the toe pads can soften the glue in the pointe shoes (not to mention the smell!)

-Make sure you use all padding that you will be using when dancing when getting your dance shoes fitted as it can take up to half a size in some shoes
+- Make sure you use all padding that you will be using when dancing when getting your dance shoes fitted as it can take up to half a size in some shoes